-- Violating the terms of your agreement, which is a breach of contract.
+- Violating the terms of your agreement leading to a breach of contract.

-- Negligence, which can occur due to inadequate training, inexperience, or carelessness.
+- Negligence can occur due to inadequate training, inexperience, or carelessness.

 Brokerage firms have a duty to oversee not just their registered representatives but also supervise what these employees are doing in their customers' accounts.